BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Changes/README.md

 This was all written by me.

-THanks to Orudeon for encouraging me to get more phaselock BPD fun.
+Thanks to Orudeon for encouraging me to get some more phaselock BPD fun.

 ### Change log
 * [2018-09-08] v1.0.